YasInvolved/CybervoidOS/README.md

 # CybervoidOS
-For everyone, to everything with lightning fast enviroment, enormous power and stunning look.
+For everyone, to everything with lightning fast enviroment and stunning look.

 ## Bootloader
 I'm building bootloader with UEFI.
 I use GNU-EFI to build a bootloader because EDK2 was too complicated and time-consuming to setup for me.